navneettomar11/technical-guides/statistics/measure-of-variablity.md

 - Then for each number: substract the Mean and square the result(the squared difference).
 - The workout the averabe of those squared differences.

+## Why do we divide by n-1 instead of by n ?
+When we calculate the sample `sd` we estimate the population mean the sample mean, and dividing by (n-1) rather than n which gives it a special property that we call an "unbiased estimator".
+Therefore s<sup>2</sup> is an **unbiased estimator** for the population variance.

+The sample variance (and therefore sample standard deviation) are the common default calculations used by software.
+When asked to calculate the variance or standard deviaton of a set of data assume - unless otherwise instructed - this sample data and therefore calculating the sample variance and sample standard deviation.

 ### Example
 You and your friends have just measured the heights of your dogs(in millimeters):